superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![cluster visualization](../assets/use_cases/user_acquisition_analytics/cluster_visualization.png)

 The dark blue clusters (label -1) are outliers - not large or dense enough to form a distinct group.
-The large number of blobs indicates that 2/3 of the vector normal mass is comprised of *many* ad_creatives, while 1/3 is made up by just a *few*.
+Our data points are represented by vectors with three attributes (signup recency, ad_creative textSimilarity, and signed up user activity level), each attribute accounting for 1/3 of each vector's mass.
+The limited number of discrete ad_creatives (13), then, tends towards producing more distinct blobs in the umap visualization of the vector space, whereas signup_dates and activity levels are more continuous variables, and tend towards producing more dense blobs.
-*Note - 2D (UMAP) visualizations often make some clusters look quite dispersed / scattered.
+*Note - 2D (UMAP) visualizations can make some clusters look quite dispersed / scattered.

 ## Understanding the cluster groups